Half of all the adults in the UK currently own a pet, but it's not always straightforward to find a pet-friendly rental

 Always be upfront with your landlord about keeping pets in a property.

-If they discover, through property inspections or, worse, through complaints from other tenants in the block, that you are keeping a pet without consent, you could find yourself in trouble.
+If they discover, through property inspections or, worse, through complaints from neighbours, that you are keeping a pet without consent, you could find yourself in trouble.

 This is a breach of contract which is grounds to start an eviction process.

 Why a landlord might not permit pets

-There are a variety of reasons why landlords may not want cats, dogs or other animals in a property they are letting.
+There are a variety of reasons why a landlord may not want cats, dogs or other animals in a property they are letting.